tristaneason/grizzlytargets/wp-content/plugins/makewebbetter-hubspot-for-woocommerce/readme.txt

 > Note “As a HubSpot agency, we’ve set up many eCommerce websites, and even more Inbound marketing campaigns.
 This plugin helps to bridge the gap between an online shop and the Inbound Methodology.
 Additionally, the implementation time is reduced by many hours.
 No question, this is one of the best investments we make for our eCom clients.
 Lower cost to implement, much faster Return on HubSpot Investment, and quicker time to market.
 It’s a win, win, win.
 ” *– MediaTown*

+If our documentation doesn’t contain the solution to your problem, you can visit the [MakeWebBetter Forums](https://forums.makewebbetter.com/?utm_source=MWB-HubspotFree-ORG&utm_medium=MWB-ORG&utm_campaign=ORG) with your question.

 == Installation ==

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of HubSpot for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of HubSpot For WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type "HubSpot for WooCommerce" and click Search Plugins.
-Once you've found our HubSpot for WooCommerce plugin you can view details about it such as the point release, rating and description.
+In the search field type "HubSpot For WooCommerce" and click Search Plugins.
+Once you've found our HubSpot For WooCommerce plugin you can view details about it such as the point release, rating and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".

 = Manual installation =

-The manual installation method involves downloading our HubSpot for WooCommerce and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading our HubSpot For WooCommerce and uploading it to your webserver via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =